jasoneveleth/voronoi2/README.md

 $ make run
 ```

-This will make 'newest.gif' in the current directory.
+This will make 'newest.mp4' in the current directory.
 Look at it with `open
-newest.gif`
+newest.mp4`

 To run it with your own points, add them to 'input' file.
 And rerun the make
 command: